MODERN SLAVERY ACT STATEMENT

 5) Continue to work with Not For Sale to support their efforts to protect people and communities from human trafficking.

-ALLSAINTS remains committed to tackling the problem of modern slavery, human trafficking and servitude in our global society and will continue to take steps to mitigate the risk and prevent the occurrence of the same in any part of our business.
+AllSaints remains committed to tackling the problem of modern slavery, human trafficking and servitude in our global society, and we will continue to take steps to mitigate the risk and prevent the occurrence of the same in any part of our business.
+We hope to build upon the progress we have already made in connection with this aim.